What are allergy shots?

 Allergy shots are effective in improving symptoms caused by pollens, molds, animals, dust mites, and cockroaches.
 Overall, allergy shots are successful in

-the immune system to change to a less allergic state.
+build up the dose and for the immune system to change to a less allergic state.
 Symptoms gradually improve as the dose of the shots increases.
-Full results are usually achieved within
+Full results

-about 1 year of starting injections.
-Because allergy shots interact with the immune system, many people continue to have benefits many years after they have
+are usually achieved within about 1 year of starting injections.
+Because allergy shots interact with the immune system, many people continue to have benefits

-completed their treatment.
+many years after they have completed their treatment.

-- Allergy shots decrease the chance of new allergies.
+• Allergy shots decrease the chance of new allergies.
 Studies demonstrated that the chance of developing new allergies to pollens and other

 environmental allergens decrease by about 50%.

-- Allergy shots reduce the risk of developing allergic asthma in individuals with environmental allergies by about 50-70%
+• Allergy shots reduce the risk of developing allergic asthma in individuals with environmental allergies by about 50-70%

-- In allergic asthma, allergy shots result in a significant reduction in symptoms and medication use.
+• In allergic asthma, allergy shots result in a significant reduction in symptoms and medication use.
 In many, the asthma can completely go away.
 For

-longer had asthma.
+years no longer had asthma.
 In the placebo group, only 20% of the kids became free of asthma during the study.

 There are not many studies on eczema and allergy shots.
-The data available demonstrates that allergy shots might be effective in improving eczema—but
+The data available demonstrates that allergy shots

 only if it is associated with environmental allergies, not food allergies.